acteng/inspectorate_tools/manuals/route-check.md

 - The number of policy conflicts remaining in the proposed design.

-13.20 If there are any remaining potential policy conflicts, the local authority or ATE should add comments in the Policy Conflict Log tab, along with an overall comment in the Policy Check tab.
-These comments are not shown in the Results Further Analysis tab, but pull through into the Results Export tab.
+13.20 If there are any remaining potential policy conflicts, the local authority or ATE should add comments in the Policy Conflict Log section, along with an overall comment in the Policy Check section.
+These comments are not shown in the Results Further Analysis section, but pull through into the Results Export section.

 Safety Check Results (Critical Issues Only)